-Get among the Moon Festival festivities at these Valley venues and be sure to book ahead so you don’t miss out!
+Get among the Moon Festival celebrations at these Valley venues, plus take advantage of cracker dining deals at select restaurants and eateries on Saturday 18 September.
+Be sure to book ahead so you don’t miss out!

 Wickham Street has a bevy of restaurants to wine and dine in for a lunar celebration – from authentic Vietnamese cuisine at Vietnam House Restaurant and The Vietnamese Restaurant to specialised Thai menus at Full Moon Bar & Restaurant and Tara Thai.

-For Cantonese cuisine, we love the southern Chinese dishes from Golden BBQ Restaurant, Super Bowl Chinese Restaurant and Yee Foong Chinese & BBQ Restaurant – mmmm crispy duck!
+For Cantonese cuisine, we love the southern Chinese dishes from Golden BBQ Restaurant and Super Bowl Chinese Restaurant – mmmm crispy duck!
 Need some mooncakes to complete your meal?
 Stop in at Yuen’s Market for all your Asian staples, or head to Lin & Co Thai Supermarket for Thai ingredients and homewares.

 Vegetarians (and vegans) are well-catered for during Moon Festival at Tea Master Vegetarian Cafe Restaurant with tasty Taiwanese meals and yum cha, plus bubble tea.
 For teppanyaki fun, book a seat at Oyama Japanese Restaurant, which also offers sushi and a la carte meals, too.